udoprog/argwerk/README.md

 * As-close-to correct line wrapping with wide unicode characters as possible (see [textwrap]).
 * Complex command structures like subcommands.
-* Parsing into [OsString]s.
-The default parser will panic in case not valid unicode is passed into it in accordance with [std::env::args].

 For how to use, see the documentation of [argwerk::define] and [argwerk::args].